StarLegacy/StarLegacy.Wiki/Planets/Sakaro.md

 >
 > Population Concentration: Low
 >
-> Capitals: Dyloria (AltBandits) & NewSpud (ORIAS)
+> Capitals: Aviarus (AltBandits), PotatoUnion (Ensis), & Heikara (Orovika)
 >
-> Threats: Pirates
+> Threats: AltBandits
 >
 > Trade Cities: Sakost
 >
-> Territorial or Controlling Nations: AltBandits (If near Dyloria)
+> Territorial or Controlling Nations: AltBandits & Ensis (Occasionally)

 ## Quick Notes

 This japanese planet which looks like it fell out of a romance novel is notorious for having one of the highest pirate settlement rates in all of recent history.
-As of the writing of this wiki page, most of the pirates there are dormant and do not terrorize the peaceful locals.
+As of the writing of this wiki page, most of the pirates there are semi-active, however they are still dangerous.
 You don't need any gear to survive here as the terrain has hills with slow-rising sides and hardly any mobs.
 Even though the threat of pirates still lingers, of the planets in 7b, it is easily the prettiest.

 [View it on the map](https://dynmap.starlegacy.net/?worldname=Sakaro)